-This project targets SMUD's 4kV distribution system in the UARP to reduce the risk of fire ignitions.
-The 4kV circuit breakers will be upgraded to allow PSO to remotely deenergize the lines during high fire threat conditions.
+This project will target SMUD's 4kV distribution system in the UARP to reduce the risk of fire ignitions.
+The 4kV circuit breakers will be upgraded to allow PSO to remotely de-energize the lines during high fire threat conditions.
 The upgrade will also bring back breaker status to PSO to provide confirmation of breaker open or close status.

-Install non-expulsion devices in UARP 4kV system
+6.6.3 Install non-expulsion devices in UARP 4kV systemProjected Start Date: 2020Expected Completion: 2021

-This project targets SMUD's 4kV distribution system in the UARP to reduce the risk of fire ignitions by installing non-expulsion equipment (CAL FIRE exempt equipment).
+This project will target SMUD's 4kV distribution system in the UARP to reduce the risk of fire ignitions by installing non-expulsion equipment (CAL FIRE exempt equipment15).
 Existing overhead fuses and fuse holders will be replaced with non-expulsion type fuses.
 Existing arresters will be replaced with new arrestors that have arc protection.